-Understand you can do this in other areas of your life such as business, finances, family, relationships, personal growth, spirituality, etc. For the 28 "Follow The Darn Instructions" program, though, just focus on the goals and "So That" that you have written on the One Page Goals, Action Plans & So That page.
+Understand you can do this in other areas of your life such as business, finances, family, relationships, personal growth, spirituality, etc. The Get You In Shape Online PT, though, just focus on the goals and "So That" that you have written on the One Page Goals, Action Plans & So That page.